soburnet/skyler-baker-portfolio/README.md

 This is my public portfolio for *Telling Stories with Data* at Carnegie Mellon University's Heinz College.
 Please note that the work shown on this website are results of assignments from this course.

 # About Me
 Hi!
 My name is Skyler Baker.
 I am a second year Master of Arts Management candidate with a focus in the performing arts.
-I have a Bachelor's in Theatre Arts and am passionate about contributing to a sustainable future for arts organizations.
+My career interests are geared towards operations, programming, or the production side of the arts.
+I have a Bachelor's in Theatre Arts.
+I really am a artist at heart, but am passionate about contributing to a sustainable future for arts organizations.

+I am currently hoping to develop skills in data visualization design to promote the use of data within arts organizations, so more data-driven strategies can be incorporated.
+I believe data will be vital to ensuring the sustainability of arts organizations, so an understanding of how to utilize data visualizations to tell stories is equally as critical for arts leaders to be able to convey key information from the data.
+I look forward to gaining these skills to better serve the arts industry.

 # What I Hope to Learn
-There are several things I am eager to learn about designing data visualizations!
+There are several things I am eager to learn from this course.
 Please read the following.

 1. How to Effectively Utilize Color in Data Visualizations
 2. How Data Visualizations can Strengthen Key Points & Emphasize a Story
 3. How to Design a Variety of Graphs and Data Visualizations

+## Plans After Graduation
+Once I graduate, I plan to seek a job in either a remote arts service organization or an in-person theatre company in marketing, programming, or operations.
+I also plan to revisit my love for theatre by joining productions as a director, stage manager, or even performer.

-# Examples
+# Quick Samples
-You can keep this section for stuff from in-class demos or your other work, or remove it.
+Please view a few quick samples of my work here!

 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.